knarbmakes/ifworldscollide/README.md

 ## Tokens

 Some abilities and effects cause tokens to be placed on the battlefield.
+These tokens are always 1 step in diameter, unless otherwise specified.

+Some Tokens might be a bit more specialized, and would have wording to reflect that.
+For Example:

-These tokens are always 1d in diameter, unless otherwise specified.
-Tokens can block line of sight and provide cover, just like any unit or terrain feature.
+- May sometimes specify that they block line of sight and provide cover, just like other physical things on the battlefield.

-Tokens can be used as area effects, or keeping track of active debilitations or buffs to units, and they provide a much more visual and tactile way to track effects on the battlefield.
+- May sometimes be used as area effects, or keeping track of active debilitations or buffs to units. (providing a tactile way to track effects on the battlefield)
+- May sometimes be picked up and carried by units or start out as being attached to a unit in some way.
+- May be destroyed, typically by any one successful attack.

 ## Keywords